IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_project.md

 ## THESIS PROJECT

 You should be [conducting research](dm997X_ms_thesis_research.md) and user testing throughout the ENTIRE semester.
-Do not wait until the last minute to begin user testing.
-User testing gives you invaluable feedback.
+Do not wait until the last minute to begin user testing; User testing gives you invaluable feedback about your project.
 Include the results of your user testing in your thesis paper.

 ### Assignment: Project Milestones
 Break down your milestones into actionable tasks using a system of your choice.
 All actionable tasks should start with a verb (i.e. write, call, email, build, collect, etc.), and can be completed in a day.
 Also be specific with your tasks. *(For example, "take 20 photographs" is more explicit than "take photographs".
 "Take 5 photos of tigers, 5 photos of bears, 5 photos of lizards, and 5 photos of cats" is more explicit than "take 20 photographs".)*